ericmjl/Network-Analysis-Made-Simple/README.md

 2. `cd network-analysis-made-simple`
 3. `conda env create -f environment.yml`

 If you do not have the Anaconda distribution, I would highly recommend getting it.
-Check out @jakevdp's talk at SciPy2015 - it's time to switch over.
+Check out @jakevdp's talk at SciPy2015 - it's time to switch over to Python 3!